 To install Ntopng, run the following command as your server’s root user:

 Step 3.
 Configure Ntopng.

-Create ntopng configuration file, In this article we use nano as text editor.
-You can use your favorite text editor to create ntopng configuration files:
+Create ntopng configuration file, In this article, we use nano as text editor.
+You can use your favourite text editor to create ntopng configuration files:

 # The configuration file is similar to the command line, with the exception that an equal